 Well that was quite something!
 We had over 300mm of rain and very strong winds up to 88kph here at the Kenepuru Heads over three days last weekend (17-19 July)!
 The result of all that is that our road is gone and some of the Queen Charlotte Track has been closed.
 Ngahere Hou escaped relatively unscathed fortunately, although we lost communications for a couple of days.
 One of the advantages of being off-grid is that we had power throughout.

 The Marlborough District Council and many locals are out working around the clock to try and establish a passage through the debris.
 A big shout out to all those out there on the diggers!
-While this has been achieved in places there are also some severe washouts where there is very little road left, which means currently we are unable to access the outside world.
+While this has been achieved in places there are also some severe washouts where there is very little road left, which means currently we are unable to access the outside world by road.

 We had some guests staying cosy and dry in the Yurt throughout the Weather bomb, but they had to stay an extra night until we were able to arrange a way out for them!
 They got a place on Johnson’s barge with their car once the road to Portage was made passable.

-We’ve just heard from DOC that the Queen Charlotte Track is now closed for inspection.
+We’ve just heard from DOC that the Queen Charlotte Track is now closed for inspection until August 27th.
 This is what they said….